 The brachial plexus is a bundle of nerves in the shoulder that controls movement in the shoulders, arms, hands, wrists, and fingers.
 During childbirth, these nerves can become damaged due to a birth complication known as shoulder dystocia.
 This condition is often a result of negligence on the part of medical professionals and could have been prevented.
 Such cases can be difficult to pursue, however, because of the complexities involved.
 If your child has suffered from brachial plexus palsy or any other type of birth injury, it is important to speak with an experienced medical malpractice attorney so you understand your rights.

-At Mevorah Law Offices LLC, we have represented victims of medical malpractice in Chicago and throughout Illinois for over 40 years.
+At Mevorah & Giglio Law Offices, we have represented victims of medical malpractice in Chicago and throughout Illinois for over 40 years.
 Our attorneys have extensive experience with birth injuries (such as brachial plexus palsy) and the challenges involved in securing just compensation for victims and their families.
 We are skilled litigators inside the courtroom and strong negotiators outside of court, and we put our experience to work to hold responsible parties fully accountable for their negligence.

 Brachial Plexus Birth Injuries in Illinois